eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/working-with-policies.md

 enables a Provider to be very specific when it comes to the usage of data: What may a consumer do with it?
 What obligations does a consumer incur when accepting the offer?

 The first time the Consumer encounters a Policy is when evaluating a Provider's [Catalog](https://docs.internationaldataspaces.org/ids-knowledgebase/v/dataspace-protocol/catalog/catalog.protocol).
-It contains Offers are of `@type` `odrl:Set` which is a [subclass](https://www.w3.org/TR/odrl-model/#policy-set) of `odrl:Policy`.
+It contains Offers of `@type` `odrl:Set` which is a [subclass](https://www.w3.org/TR/odrl-model/#policy-set) of `odrl:Policy`.
 All terms can be used interchangeably, Offer is most common.
 Their content is contained in the `odrl:permission`, `odrl:prohibition` and `odrl:obligation` properties.
 They hold `odrl:Rules` that have to be